 Corporate and Foundation Relations

-The generous support of foundations, corporations, and government agencies has significantly advanced CC's institutional priorities.
+The generosity of foundations, corporations, and government agencies is advancing CC's mission.

 Their gifts and grants have funded scholarships for students, faculty development programs, international study opportunities, student-faculty collaborative research, capital improvements, endowments, and much more.

 The Office of Corporate and Foundation Relations (CFR) at Colorado College (also known as the Grants Office) brings together internal and external constituencies to obtain institutional support to advance CC and its programs.
 The CFR staff offers skills and experience in research, strategy development, writing, and stewardship support for CC administrators and program directors who are looking to fund institutional priorities, including multidisciplinary, extracurricular, and curriculum development projects.

 The CFR Office welcomes the interest of potential partners – from CC administrators and programs directors who want to seek external grants, to representatives of private foundations, corporate giving programs, or other agencies that are considering contributions to CC.

 Inasmuch Foundation awarded a $5 million grant and the Helen K. and Arthur E. Johnson Foundation awarded $2 million in 2015, and the Boettcher Foundation awarded a $100,000 grant in 2017, to support the renovation and expansion of the Colorado College library.

 The Colorado Springs Fine Arts Center at Colorado College received a $35,000 grant in 2018 from the Mary K. Chapman Foundation to broaden engagement through the Student Guide program, which complements the audience-centric Patron Experience department and offers students from all fields of study the opportunity to learn art- and visitor-centric approaches to museum education, security, and management.